Denchyaknow/GitSite_Dencho/content/projects/experiments/2021/FunWithGizmosAndMath.md

 commentable: true
 draft: false
 private: false # hide page in search results
-tags: ["Experiment", "Math", "Gizmos", "EditorTool", "Unity"]
+tags: ["Experiment", "Math", "Gizmos", "EditorTool", "Unity", "AI"]
-categories: ["2021"] # display at the top of a page alongside a page’s metadata
+categories: ["2021", "2022"] # display at the top of a page alongside a page’s metadata
 # featured: true # a page can be displayed in the Featured block on the homepage.
 This is useful for sticky, announcement blog posts or selected publications etc.
 ---